Ben Vrackie from Moulin

 Scenery

-This route is the most popular and begins from just outside Pitlochry.
-The route follows a well constructed and marked path all the way to Ben Vrackie's summit, from where views are expansive.
+This is the most popular route and begins from Moulin, just outside Pitlochry.
+A well-constructed and clearly marked path is followed all the way to the summit, from where views are expansive.

 Route map